lubbyhst/selenium-example/README.md

-# selenium-example
+# selenium-example-project
-Example project of selenium with maven and java
+Example project of selenium with maven, junit and docker